glottospace/glottospace/README.md

 #> <0 rows> (or 0-length row.names)
 ```

-If you can't find what you're looking for, you can increase the tolerance:
+If you can’t find what you’re looking for, you can increase the
+tolerance:

 ``` r
 glottosearch(search = "matsigenka", tolerance = 0.2)[,"name"]